 Cry Baby Cry

-So now it was the day of the interview and of course, I had my career girl suit on.
-The interview started well.
+So the day of the job interview arrived…and the interview started well.
 The interviewers asked me some general questions and I believe I was able to answer them sufficiently.
 However, when they started asking me ‘scenario based’ questions I began to mess up.
 “What would you do if” and “How would you handle this” type of questions which I clearly wasn’t prepared to answer.

 Looking back, I believe everything happens just to teach us a lesson.
 These are the lessons you can learn from my experience: